Does acupuncture have any side effects?

 Serious side effects are more likely to occur with dry-needling type.
 Dry needling doesn't come from traditional Chinese medicine.
 This type of therapy is not acupuncture and is performed by other healthcare practitioners, such as physiotherapists, chiropractors, GPs, nurses and osteopaths.
 They are poorly trained as there is no regulation of acupuncture.
 People find this type of therapy isn't as effective as traditional acupuncture.

 They insert a needle deeply into a muscle looking for a trigger point to release muscle tension and can inadvertently puncture a person's lung or internal organ.
 The person will require hospital treatment.
 This is a serious adverse effect however is less likely from members of the British Acupuncture Council.

 Is it normal to have bruising after acupuncture?

 Yes, it is normal to have bruising post acupuncture.

-Sometimes there will be a small bruise of the skin.
-This is one of the minor side effects of acupuncture.
+Following acupuncture, there sometimes maybe a few small bruises of the skin.
+This is one of the minor side effects.

 Having bruising after treatment doesn't mean there is anything wrong with you, it's just a local problem of the skin hitting a blood vessel causing the bruising.

 In cases where there is bruising to the skin, it will fade away after a few days and won't be a problem.